Brooklyn Bridge: Vehicular traffic

 On the Brooklyn side, vehicles can enter the bridge from Tillary/Adams Streets to the south, Sands/Pearl Streets to the west, and exit 28B of the eastbound Brooklyn-Queens Expressway.
 In Manhattan, cars can enter from both the northbound and southbound FDR Drive, as well as Park Row to the west, Chambers/Centre Streets to the north, and Pearl Street to the south.
 However, the exit from the bridge to northbound Park Row was closed after the September 11 attacks because of increased security concerns: that section of Park Row ran under One Police Plaza, the NYPD headquarters.

-Exits and entrances
+Exit list

 Vehicular access to the bridge is provided by a complex series of ramps on both sides of the bridge.
 There are two entrances to the bridge's pedestrian promenade on either side.
+The current configuration, including the closed ramp from the bridge to the northbound Park Row, was constructed from the mid-1950s until the early 1970s.

 Rail traffic

 Formerly, rail traffic operated on the Brooklyn Bridge as well.
 Cable cars and elevated railroads used the bridge until 1944, while trolleys ran until 1950.